← Back to all foods

 Does turmeric need black pepper to work?

-Black pepper contains piperine, which has been shown to dramatically increase curcumin absorption.
-While turmeric still contributes flavor and some compounds without pepper, adding a pinch of black pepper is a simple way to improve bioavailability.
+Black pepper contains piperine, which can improve curcumin absorption.
+Turmeric still adds flavor and plant compounds without pepper, but a pinch of black pepper plus a source of fat is a practical cooking combination.

 Evidence note

 This page describes turmeric as a supportive food within a broader anti-inflammatory eating pattern, not as a standalone medical treatment.
-Readers with specific health concerns should consult qualified healthcare providers for personalized nutrition advice.
+Readers with specific health concerns should consult qualified healthcare providers for personalized nutrition advice, especially before using curcumin supplements.